-This is my knitting story; how I become entangled in yarn.
+This is my knitting story.

 Learning to Knit

-My knitting mojo came back years later when I stumbled upon Ravelry.com and met some really passionate and knowledgeable people in my vicinity as well as overseas.
+My knitting mojo came back when I stumbled upon Ravelry.com and met some really passionate and knowledgeable people in my vicinity as well as overseas.
 They introduced me to great yarns, nice needles and beautiful projects.
-Now, I knit more often and even design a few items.
+Now, I knit more often.
+My projects can be seen at my Ravelry profile.

 I live in Singapore, a little tropical island in Southeast Asia.
 Winter knitting is not very appropriate or useful to me.
 I usually pick patterns that can be used in summer hot Singapore.